-The most beautiful villages of the Poitou-Charentes
+The most beautiful villages of the French Atlantic coast

-AUBETERRE-SUR-DRONNE, Charente: With its red-tiled roofs, steep cobbled streets and typically French town square lined with linden trees, it’s not surprising that this village in the south of the Charente is the best-known and most popular of the Les Plus Beaux Villages de France, in the region. if you see just one, this is the one to visit.
+AUBETERRE-SUR-DRONNE, south of Angoulême in the Charente: With its red-tiled roofs, steep cobbled streets and typically French town square lined with linden trees, it’s not surprising that this village in the south of the Charente is one of the best-known and most popular of the Les Plus Beaux Villages de France in the region. if you see just one, this is the one to visit.
 But it’s not just looks that make it special – the once fortified town saw battles against the English and then the Huguenots during the Wars of Religion.
 And as a stopping point for travellers on their way to Santiago de Compostela in Spain, the village also has a significant pilgrim history.
 Aubeterre is a lovely village to wander about in, especially as many of the streets are filled with artisans making and selling pottery and other crafts.
 At the heart of the town is Place Trarieux, an attractive, tree-lined square that’s the perfect place to stop and watch the world bustle by.
 It’s named after Ludovic Trarieux, the founder of the League of Human Rights who was born here.
 Another native is Roger Vivier who invented the stiletto!
 Tourist office: Place Ludovic-Trarieux; tel 05 45 98 57 18

 See also: touring the beautiful south Charente in a 2CV